Moving NS Punctures on Super Spheres: Discussion

-Notice that there is a clear distinction between chiral and anti-chiral halves in $\h{\A}_a$, and that it is the map of non-primary vertex operators to integrated picture, $\A_a^{(z)}$, that obscures the distinction between chiral and anti-chiral halves.
+Notice that, as we have already mentioned, there is a clear distinction between chiral and anti-chiral halves in \smash{$\h{\A}_a^{(z)}$}, and that it is the map of non-primary vertex operators to integrated picture~\smash{$\A_a^{(z)}$} that obscures the distinction between chiral and anti-chiral halves.
 This observation is important, because it resolves the question of how to sum over spin structures in the presence of a smooth gauge slice.
-Actually, the resolution is reminiscent of the D'Hoker and Phong resolution \cite{D'HokerPhong89}, which showed that at fixed internal loop momenta there is a useful notion of chiral splitting, which in turn made it clear how to sum over spin structures and hence incorporate the GSO projection \cite{SeibergWitten86}.
-Although the original proof of chiral splitting does not hold at arbitrarily high genus due to the Donagi-Witten obstruction \cite{DonagiWitten15}, the approach that we are presenting here does (modulo R sector contributions).
-The correspondence with the D'Hoker and Phong procedure \cite{D'HokerPhong89} becomes apparent when one takes into account that the present approach fixes not only the internal loop momenta, but instead fixes {\sl all} quantum numbers that characterise the offshell state of a string propagating through an internal loop (including the loop momenta).
-The resolution of unity (\ref{eq:handle}) makes this fully explicit.
-This is precisely analogous to the corresponding situation discussed in great detail in the context of bosonic string theory in \cite{SklirosLuest21}. \sk
+Actually, the resolution is reminiscent of the D'Hoker and Phong resolution~\cite{D'HokerPhong89}, which showed that at fixed internal loop momenta there is a useful notion of chiral splitting, which in turn made it clear how to sum over spin structures and hence incorporate the GSO projection \cite{SeibergWitten86}.
+Although the original proof of chiral splitting does not hold at arbitrarily high genus due to the Donagi--Witten obstruction \cite{DonagiWitten15}, the approach that we are presenting here does (modulo Ramond sector contributions that have not yet been worked out).
+The correspondence with the D'Hoker and Phong procedure \cite{D'HokerPhong89} becomes apparent when one takes into account that the present approach fixes not only the internal loop momenta, but instead fixes \emph{all} quantum numbers that characterise the offshell state of a string propagating through an internal loop (including the loop momenta).
+The resolution of unity \eqref{eq:handle} makes this fully explicit.
+This is quite natural, in that if the formalism simplifies when we fix the internal loop momenta \cite{D'HokerPhong89}, it might be sensible to try to also fix the remaining quantum numbers of these internal string states.
+This turns out to be a good idea, because it generalises immediately to an arbitrary number of string loops while circumventing the obstructions~\cite{DonagiWitten15} that appeared in the original formalism~\cite{D'HokerPhong89}.
+There is some related discussion in the context of bosonic string theory in~\cite{SklirosLuest21}.